hugoluis98/META_Frontend_Capstone_Little_Lemon/README.md

 This website showcased implementing a booking application on the Little Lemon Website.
 This was created with React Components to show an understanding of utilising React for creating the website.
 This also features utilzing API calls.

-Please note: the only functionality working on this website besides the design is the reserve a table function.
+Please note: the only functionality working on this website besides the design is the reserve a table function and make an order.

 ## Screenshots
 Here is a screenshot of the page.